TanishqChamoli/CRUD-Upload_file/README.md

     We are using User.php as the model and the Usermodel.php as the one which deasl with the data base.
     This is the url http://localhost/Task4/user/create

+## The flow of Task5:

+    I've made the SB Admin from bootstrap into a template which is available in CI.